Brandenburg Gate is an 18th-Century neoclassical triumphal arch.

 This article was first published in March 2001.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 AAA Travel offers a wide array of packages and tours to Germany.
 It can also book your hotel accommodations and flights.
-For information, telephone (800) 272-2155.
 For a good grounding in the city's recent history, read Berlin by David Large.
-The Web is also a good source of information.
-An excellent place to start is www.berlin-tourism.de.
+An excellent place to find information is www.berlin-tourism.de.